 Then, just update an employee’s record with all changes to wages or salary paid and any holiday pay or other entitlement, and the payroll software does all the necessary tax and NI calculations.

 Keeping payroll information safe

 While it’s important to keep comprehensive records for HMRC, you must ensure you follow new General Data Protection Regulations (GDPR).
-These come into force from May 2018 and govern how organisations collect, store and use personal data, not just for payroll, but also accounting, marketing, sales and customer service purposes.
+These have come into force as of May 2018 and govern how organisations collect, store and use personal data, not just for payroll, but also accounting, marketing, sales and customer service purposes.

 In brief, under GDPR you can hold only the minimum necessary details about someone.
 This information has to be accurate and kept confidential.
 When you collect it, you have to tell them why you need it and what you are going to do with it.

 You must also be prepared to show this information to the individual concerned should they ask to see it.
 If you are using online payroll software, your service provider also needs to be GDPR compliant.